Get paid one hour for completion of Common Sense Education's AI Basics for K-12 Teachers during the 25-26 school year. Click here to learn more!

 Purpose of the Process

 This process allows schools and leadership teams to reflect on how technology can support and enhance the core curriculum while aligning with site goals.
 The process provides schools with insight into what tools other sites are using, fostering collaboration and shared learning.
 At the district level, it ensures awareness of what software is in use, anticipates potential tech support needs, and supports smarter licensing decisions by grouping schools together for more favorable pricing.
-It also ensures that all software is age-appropriate for students and complies with district policies, including COPPA and FERPA requirements.
+It also ensures that all software is age-appropriate for students and complies with district policies and COPPA and FERPA requirements.

 Align with SPSA